 There seems to be never-ending talk about higher education, college, degrees, online bachelor's programs, tuition, majors, and more.
 So many buzzwords are thrown around with little talk about what they actually mean.
-In the end, it can be hard to understand what each of these things are, and which academic degree program options are right for you.
+In the end, it can be hard to understand what each of these things are and which academic degree program options are right for you.

 Now that you understand what a bachelor’s degree is, you need to understand how, and if, you should be working to obtain one.

 Your next step after admission into a university is to know how to earn a bachelor’s degree.
-Bachelor’s degrees often take four years to complete from traditional colleges, which are sometimes called four-year colleges for this reason.
+Bachelor’s degrees often take four years to complete from traditional colleges, which are sometimes called "four-year colleges" for this reason.
 Not every student takes four years to complete this degree; students are actually awarded their degree based on credit hours, not specific months or years.
-A total of 112 credits are needed to graduate with a bachelor’s degree.
-This means online colleges and other non-traditional universities like Western Governors University, have faculty that can help students earn their degree faster with competency-based education.This self-paced option gives students high-quality education, while allowing them to individualize their courses for their own strengths.
+A total of 120 credits are needed to graduate with a bachelor’s degree.
+And thanks to competency-based education some online colleges and other non-traditional universities like Western Governors University can help students earn their degree faster.This self-paced option gives students high-quality education while allowing them to individualize their courses for their own strengths.
 These programs are cutting-edge and very in demand, so it's a great time to consider online degree programs.
-Additionally, some students are able to utilize AP or CE credit from high school to get more credits, and graduate faster as well
+Additionally, some students are able to utilize AP or CE credit from high school to get more credits and graduate faster as well.

-For traditional degree programs, or online bachelor programs, you'll need to pay tuition.
+For traditional degree programs or online bachelor programs, you'll need to pay tuition.
 Different degree programs have different rates based on the accreditation of their school, the variety of degree programs offered, the faculty requirements, and the overall coursework.

 You’ll need to be a high school graduate before pursuing your bachelor’s degree.
-This can be a traditional high school diploma, or even a GED or other means of showing you have the knowledge necessary to progress in your education.
+This can be a traditional high school diploma or even a GED or other means of showing you have the knowledge necessary to progress in your education.

-Before deciding on a bachelor’s degree program, consider what kind of job you’d like to have.
+Before deciding on a bachelor’s degree program, so consider what kind of job you’d like to have.
 Most jobs require or consider a bachelor’s degree an ideal qualification, so for many individuals this degree is a good idea.

 When you get a bachelor’s degree, you actually get a specific type of bachelor’s degree.
 This depends on the focus of your study.
 For example, at WGU you can study business, health and nursing, information technology, or education.
 Each emphasis is connected to a different degree program.
-The types of bachelor’s degrees are: bachelor of arts, bachelor of science, and bachelor of fine arts.
+The types of bachelor’s degrees are bachelor of arts, bachelor of science, and bachelor of fine arts.

 WGU currently doesn’t offer any undergraduate online bachelor of fine arts degree programs.
-BFA degrees are even more specific than BA degrees, and are still arts-focused.
+BFA degrees are even more specific than B.A. degrees, and are still arts-focused.
 Acting, art, music, and dance are common BFA degrees.
 Online bachelor of fine art degrees are less common, simply because most of the training for these skills needs to be done in-person.
-There's not a great way to get an online bachelor degree in dance, because you can't really use your computer to learn how to be a dancer!
+There's not a great way to get an online bachelor degree in dance because you can't really use your computer to learn how to be a dancer!

-Bachelor of Science degrees are often more technical than BA degrees.
-From technology, to nursing, to math teaching, BS degrees are not focused on areas of art, but rather on specific technical skills.
-At WGU, a good majority of the online bachelor’s degrees are BS degrees, including all the business, healthcare & nursing, and information technology degrees.
-This doesn’t mean that a BS degree is better than a BA degree, they simply focus on different types of study and learning, and lead to different types of careers.
-An online bachelor of science degree can lead you to many careers
+Bachelor of science degrees are often more technical than B.A. degrees.
+From technology to nursing to math teaching, B.S. degrees are not focused on areas of art, but rather on specific technical skills.
+At WGU, a good majority of the online bachelor’s degrees are B.S. degrees, including all the business, healthcare & nursing, and information technology degrees.
+This doesn’t mean that a B.S. degree is better than a B.A. degree, they simply focus on different types of study and learning and lead to different types of careers.
+An online bachelor of science degree can lead you to many careers.

 As you consider a traditional bachelor's or online bachelor's degree, you'll want to look into the tuition rates for different accredited undergraduate programs before you enroll.
 Another huge decision is looking at online degrees compared to traditional degrees at accredited schools.
-Many online students find that online courses for their bachelor's degree are career-focused and prepare them for the real world.
+Many online students find that online courses for their bachelor's degrees are career-focused and prepare them for the real world.
 Traditional college degree programs may be a better fit for some students pursuing their undergraduate degree, based on their social requirements and accessibility to a college.